dejoy-io/mini-apps-docs/guides/authorizing-user.md

 # Authorizing User

-This article provides code examples in different programming languages on how a developer could authorize a user using Dejoy [init data](../launch-parameters/init-data.md).
+This article provides code examples in different programming languages on how a developer could authorize a user using DeJoy [init data](../launch-parameters/init-data.md).

 ## Client
 First of all, it is required to begin with the transmitting init data from the client side to the server.
 We could do it using this code: